Rate optimal multiple testing procedure in high-dimensional regression: Introduction

+The loss function is a weighted Hamming error which treat the type I and type II errors unequally.
+For a given weight, an optimal variable selection method which minimizes the weighted Hamming error leads to an optimal multiple testing method with the FDR level relies on this weight though the relation is not tractable.
+We further develop a method to estimate this weight using the data such that the false discovery rate is controlled at any designated level asymptotically.
+It is further shown that the false non-discovery rate of the proposed method converges to zero at the optimal rate.

 The remaining sections are organized as follows.
 In Section \ref{subsec:lower}, the rare/weak model is specified and the lower bound of the convergence rate of \mfnr is given.
 The UPT method is proposed in Section \ref{sec:upper} and the optimality results are provided.
 Some numerical studies in Section \ref{sec:simulation} demonstrate the performance of the UPT method.
 The proofs are left in Section \ref{sec:appendix}.

-We use a similar framework as \cite{Ji:Jin:2012} and also adopt some similar notations for technical convenience.
+For technical convenience, we adopt some similar notations from \cite{Ji:Jin:2012} if needed.